patapancakes/stmsrvemu/README.md

 # STMServer Emulator
 Source code for the server emulator for clients 2002-2011

-Compile on Python 3.9 x86-64 if you want to run/build from source using:
+Compile on Python 3.10 x86-64 if you want to run/build from source using:

-python.exe -m PyInstaller -F -i source-content.ico emulator.py
+python -m PyInstaller -F -i source-content.ico emulator.py --add-data "steam3/protobufs:steam3/protobufs"

 > *Please note the code is constant work-in-progress and might not compile or operate correctly, please use the release zip for full functionality*